CV-22 gets cleaned for inspection

-Tech.
-Sgt.
-Scott Zednick, 753rd Special Operations Aircraft Maintenance Squadron crew chief, cleans the top of a CV-22 Osprey assigned to the 21st Special Operations Squadron at Yokota Air Base, Japan, Dec.
+Senior Airman Brody Lee,753rd Special Operations Aircraft Maintenance Squadron crew chief, cleans a wing of a CV-22 Osprey assigned to the 21st Special Operations Squadron at Yokota Air Base, Japan, Dec.
 23, 2020.
-The 753rd SOAMXS Airmen are responsible for cleaning and maintaining the Ospreys during the 180 day inspection, ensuring they remain mission ready.
+Long brushes are used to clean hard-to-reach areas on the aircraft.
 (U.S. Air Force photo by Airman 1st Class Tyrone Thomas)

 |Date Taken: